learn-co-curriculum/dsc-implementing-recommender-systems/README.md

     4.273050862297592

-Pearson correlation seems to have performed better than cosine similarity in the basic KNN model, we can go ahead and use pearson correlation as our similarity metric of choice for future models.
+Pearson correlation seems to have performed better than cosine similarity in the basic KNN model, we can go ahead and use Pearson correlation as our similarity metric of choice for future models.
 The next model we're going to try is [KNN with Means](https://surprise.readthedocs.io/en/stable/knn_inspired.html#surprise.prediction_algorithms.knns.KNNWithMeans).
 This is the same thing as the basic KNN model, except it takes into account the mean rating of each user or item depending on whether you are performing user-user or item-item similarities, respectively.

 ```python